 Handling chemicals improperly could cause physical, health, and environmental hazards in your workplace.
 The hazard identification section of the SDS is usually the first item in Section 2.
 This information is essential for conducting risk assessments of your workers and the environment.

-- The hazard classification of the product.
+- The hazard classification of the chemical

 - Signal word.